tinymce/tinymce-docs/advanced/configuring-comments-callbacks.md

 Comments 2.0 uses the conversation `tinycomments_edit_comment` function to edit a comment.

 The `tinycomments_edit_comment` function allows updating or changing original comments and returns via the `done` callback once successful.
-Unrecoverable errors are communicated to TinyMCE by calling the `fail` callback instead.
+Unrecoverable errors are communicated to {{site.productname}} by calling the `fail` callback instead.

 The `tinycomments_edit_comment` function is given a request (req) object as the first parameter, which has these fields: